-Every week the recruitment listings in our member’s newsletter, the PRII Digest (ezine) and the PRII website are seen by almost 2,000 Public Relations and Communications professionals, keen to hear about your opportunities, both junior and senior.
+Every week the recruitment listings in the PRII Digest (ezine) and the PRII website are seen by over 2,000 Public Relations and Communications professionals, keen to hear about your job opportunities, junior and senior.
 The listings are also seen by almost 4,000 @Prii_ie followers on Twitter and hundreds of visitors to the Recruitment pages of www.prii.ie

 When You Need To Recruit

 Put The Job Description Up Front: Yes, you’re a long-established, reputable firm with an impressive, high profile client list.
 But that can wait - job seekers want to know about the job itself.
 What will they be doing?
 What are the challenges?
 Who will they report to?
 Full time or part time?
 Permanent or temporary?
 Hybrid/Flexible/in Office?
 It’s the position they are after first and foremost.
 Attract them.
 Put yourself in their shoes.
 What would YOU want to know?

-Be Clear About The Skills You Need: A vague list of desired skills can often make the job seem less interesting than it is – and put off potential candidates.
-Clearly and concisely detail the experience and knowledge that you’re looking for and the type of person that the job would suit.
+Be Clear About The Skills You Need: Clearly and concisely detail the experience and knowledge that you’re looking for and the type of person that the job would suit.
 Try to avoid vague words like ‘amazing,’ ‘brilliant,’ ‘super’.
 That can be exclusionary language for all but the very few who wake every day impressed by their own brilliance!

-Include Deal Breakers: If knowledge of a particular business sector or a very specific skill is required, be sure to mention it or you could be wasting the time of both your company and the candidate.
+Include Deal Breakers: If knowledge of a particular business sector or a very specific skill is really required, do mention it or you could be wasting the time of both your organisation and the candidate.

 Location, Location, Location: Say exactly where the job is based.
 Are there good transport links?
 Is car or cycle parking available?
 Are you close to local shops and amenities?

-Explain How To Apply: Let candidates know exactly how you would like to hear from them; if that’s the only way to apply, say so.
+Explain How To Apply: Let candidates know exactly how you would like to hear from them and if that’s the only way to apply, say so.
 Give full contact details and closing date and time.